PauliNiva/wiklajs/index.md

 Runtime errors, more familiarly known as exceptions are errors that happen while the program is running.
 Exceptions can be handled with JavaScript's error handling, that is, with try statements.
 The try statement consists of a try block, which contains one or more statements, and at least one catch clause or a finally clause, or both.
-That is, there are three forms of the try statement<br />
+That is, there are three forms of the try statement

-1. try..catch<br />
+1. try..catch
-2. try..finally<br />
+2. try..finally
-3. try..catch..finally<br />
+3. try..catch..finally

 ```javascript
 try {